google/polymorphicDSL/README.md

 A release can be staged at the repository using the following command:

-`mvn clean antlr4:antlr4 && mvn antlr4:antlr4 -Ptest && mvn antlr4:antlr4 deploy -Prelease`
+`mvn clean antlr4:antlr4 deploy -Prelease -Dmaven.test.skip=true -DXdoclint:none -Dadd-opens=java.base/java.util=ALL-UNNAMED -Dadd-opens=java.base/java.util=ALL-UNNAMED`

 This command generates the Gherkin parser, then the parsers needed for testing and finally runs the deploy (which is also when the tests will execute).